 Excipients can vary between the parallel imported product and the Maltese-market product.
-Relevant information on excipients of the parallel imported product should be included in this section.
+The excipients on the proposed PL must always reflect those of the parallel import product.
 (Reference to excipients of the Maltese-market product should not be included).